|

 Pricing/Availability: Lumber is sometimes available, though it’s primarily exported as veneer or plywood.
 Obeche is relatively inexpensive for an imported hardwood.

-Scans/Pictures: A special thanks to Steve Earis for providing the wood sample of this wood species.
+A special thanks to Steve Earis for providing a wood sample of this wood species.

 I was looking for the name of the wood in a sauna once – and I found it on your site.
 Kudos; bookmarked for future reference